BigDataIA-Fall2023-Team2/Assignment1/part1/Readme.md

     collab_link = st.text_input("Enter the localtunnel link to google collab running nougat_api.")

 ```
 In the above code we are firstly importing necessary packages, we are giving options to select either file link or pdf.
 Then we are giving radio buttons to select the package that can be used for execution as you can see in the library_option variable.
-If the library_option is nougat then it is asking user to launch the collab notebook using the URL mentioned.
+If the library_option is nougat then it is asking the user to launch the collab notebook using the URL mentioned.
 It is a publicly shared google collab notebook that contains the required code which user need to run.
 The generated output by google collab should be added in the input box of collab link.
 The collab contains the below code

 ```